aws/aws-sdk-go-v2/content/en/docs/configuring-sdk/_index.md

 determine which profile to use.
 If no `AWS_PROFILE` variable is set, the SDK uses the `default` profile.

-Sometimes, you may to want to use a different profile with your application.
+Sometimes, you may want to use a different profile with your application.
 For example let's say you want to use the `test-account` credentials with your `myapp` application.
-You can your application and use this profile by using the following command:
+You can, use this profile by using the following command:

 ```